-Having a study abroad experience on your resume is only half of the challenge – you need to be prepared to not only talk about your time abroad in general, butalsoto be able to frame specific experiences in a way that is meaningful to future employers or graduate schools.
+Having a global experience on your resume is only half of the challenge – you need to be prepared to not only talk about your time on your program in general, but also to be able to frame specific experiences in a way that is meaningful to future employers or graduate schools.
 Let’s look a few examples:

-The General: Tell me about your time in (insert country here)
+The General: Tell me about your time in (insert country or city here)